-This brief guide describes how to install and use geoiplookup utility to find the location of an IP address in Unix-like operating systems.
+This brief guide describes how to install and use geoiplookup utility to find the geolocation of an IP address in Linux and Unix-like operating systems.

 Geoiplookup is available in the default repositories of most Linux operating systems.